Raizento/nvim-config/README.md

 ```

 ## Keymaps
-This config uses [which-key](https://github.com/folke/which-key.nvim).
-As such, all keybindings can be found out by simply messing around.
-Have fun!
+Coming soon.
+In the meantime, you can use `which-key`

 ## Adding a new LSP
 Installing a new LSP is done via the `:LspInstall {servername}` command.

-You may need to run `:LspStart` for the LSP to start after installing in a buffer which had no LSP attached.
+You may need to run `:LspStart` for cmp to properly use the LSP sources.

 A new LSP will be configured using a default config.
 However, you can also configure an LSP on your own.